joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 false
 ```

-Javascript knows what `true` and `false` means, but this is not the case for any arbitrary word.
+JavaScript knows what `true` and `false` means, but this is not the case for any arbitrary word.
 For example, attempting to evaluate `brroom`:

 ```js
 > brroom